robseb/rsyocto/README.md

 `I'm working on the new rsyocto release!
 This branch is work under process!
 Please use the MASTER branch!`

-*rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.10)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** to helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- (IoT), automotive- and deep learning (AI) accelerator- applications.
+*rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.11)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** to helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- (IoT), automotive- and deep learning (AI) accelerator- applications.

 To realize that **Python3** with the Python Package manager **pip (PyPI)** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsyocto* is for its best optimization complete console based, but the Apache Webserver can bring any modern GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
 For that the Python Web framework **Django 3.0** is pre-installed.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
-All kinds of *rsyocto* applications and parts can be **build, deployed and even debugged over the network** (fully rootable over the Internet).
+All kinds of *rsyocto* applications and parts can be **build, deployed and even debugged over the network** (fully routable over the Internet).
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* a simple installment and quick jump start in the development process is possible, because all required compilers run directly on *rsyocto*.
 The custom developed build system goes even a step further.

 *rsyocto* was designed with an automatically Python based `build system`.
 That generates an highly optimized **customize *rsyocto*-image** with the installment of users **private** **applications**, **boot configurations**, **scripts**, **FPGA configuration files, that will be configured on the FPGA Fabric before the Linux boots** and a lot more with a only Intel Quartus Prime FPGA project.
 This feature enables users, without the requirement of deep Linux knowledge, to design own *rsyocto* flavors with its own FPGA projects for complex Intel SoC-FPGAs.
 The `build system` generates the 3-stage bootloader, finds the right embedded Linux Distribution files, configures the partitions of the final image in the right way, configures the`OpenSSH Server` and automates a lot more with a one shell single command.